 Alina Lerman (University of Connecticut) studies online financial communities by analyzing accounting-related content in large samples of Yahoo! message board posts and StockTwits.
 She finds that investors pay attention to a range of accounting information but the discussion is heavily dominated by a focus on earnings, cash, and revenues.
 Additionally, she observes elevated accounting-related discussion around the filings of earnings releases and 8-K reports, but the reaction to periodic reports (10-Ks and 10-Qs) is confined to small firms.
 Investors expand their accounting information acquisition and processing efforts for firms with poor information environments, such as those lacking analyst coverage.

-Read the full paper “Individual Investors’ Attention to Accounting Information: Evidence from Online Financial Communities” by Alina Lerman, Contemporary Accounting Research (final edited and typeset version of record will appear in the future) at SSRN.
+Read the full paper Lerman, A. “Individual Investors’ Attention to Accounting Information: Evidence from Online Financial Communities” Contemporary Accounting Research, Forthcoming, https://ssrn.com/abstract=3564528